solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 [token-list releases](https://github.com/solana-labs/token-list/releases/latest),
 to be used by RPC and programs.

+The entries in the token-list are signed using a managed key.
+As wallets or Ledgers are asked to send transactions using a particular token program, they can cross-check the mint or program information using a signature check on the token-list data.

-TODO consider adding Rust and C versions of the registry for on-chain programs and RPC
+TODO consider adding Rust and C versions of the registry for on-chain programs, Ledger, and RPC

 TODO consider detailing the process of including a new program

+TODO figure out how the token-list signing key will be managed

 ### Runtime